r-lib/lifecycle/README.md

 lifecycle provides a set of tools and conventions to manage the life cycle of your exported functions.

+-   For a general motivation and introduction to the key concepts, watch Hadley's rstudio::global(2021) keynote ["Maintaining the house that the tidyverse built"](https://rstudio.com/resources/rstudioglobal-2021/maintaining-the-house-the-tidyverse-built/).

 -   Read `vignette("stages")` to learn what it means for a function to be experimental, stable, deprecated, or superseded.

 -   Read `vignette("manage")` to learn how to manage lifecycle changes in functions that you use.